matt-42/silicon/_blog/how_to_implement_a_realtime_broadcast_chat_with_silicon.md

 std::string js_client = generate_javascript_websocket_client(server_api);
 ```

-After loading this javascript class, the client will be able to open
+After loading this javascript class, the client is be able to open
 the websocket and call the broadcast with two simple lines of
 javascript: